 How to Get to Immigration in Chiang Mai

-In Chiang Mai, it is now located at Promenada Shopping Mall, southeast of the Old Town.
-You can jump into one of the red pick-up taxis, called songthaew.
+To get there, you can jump into one of the red pick-up taxis, called songthaew.
 This can cost around 200 bath, so try to haggle it down.
 A better and cheaper option is to download the Grab app.
 (Uber is slightly more expensive).

 is closed on weekends and Thai holidays and open from 8:30 AM to 4:30PM, with an hour long break between noon and 1PM.